ericpriceco/ericpriceco.github.io/_posts/2014-06-11-create-a-jekyll-blog-part1.md

 #### Existing or New Site

 For my projects I use the SASS version of the Foundation framework, but you can use anything for your Jekyll project.
 My typical process is to create a Foundation project and copy over the needed files to the new Jekyll project folder.
-You can start creating your site within your Jekyll project or copy over an existing site and splice it into your partials and pages.
+You can start creating your site within the Jekyll project folder or copy over an existing site and splice it into your partials and pages.
 See my post on setting up a Foundation project using SASS. [http://eric-price.co/blog/foundation-plus-sass/](http://eric-price.co/blog/foundation-plus-sass/)

 #### Build